 The Smith Fellows Program and its administrative host, the Society for Conservation Biology, are committed to equity, inclusion and diversity and invite individuals who bring a diversity of culture, experience and ideas to apply.
 We envision that the cadre of scientists supported by the Smith Fellows Program will eventually assume leadership positions across the field of conservation science.
 Fellows are selected on the basis of innovation, potential for leadership and strength of proposal.

-The deadline for receipt of application materials is 4 September 2020.
-The Program expects to select five Fellows in January 2021 for appointments to start between March and September 2021.
-Fellowship awards include an annual salary of $59,000, benefits, and generous travel and research budgets, as well as a lifetime membership to the Society for Conservation Biology.
+The deadline for receipt of application materials is 24 September 2021.
+The Program expects to select five Fellows in early 2022 for appointments to start between March and September 2022.
+Fellowship awards include an annual salary of $60,500, benefits, and generous travel and research budgets, as well as a lifetime membership to the Society for Conservation Biology.